MYNAMESLUCKY/DataSage/replit.md

 The application allows users to:
 - Add and configure data sources (web URLs, APIs, files)
+- Upload and process local documents (text, PDF, Excel, CSV, Word)
 - Process and chunk documents for vector storage
 - Query the processed data using OpenAI or HuggingFace models
 - Monitor processing status and view query history
-- Manage vector embeddings with FAISS
+- Manage vector embeddings with ChromaDB

 # User Preferences